Level up your aim with the worlds lightest gaming mouse

 We could not have reached 23 grams without the help of carbon fiber.
 With its insane stiffness carbon fiber enables ultra lightweight designs compared to traditional plastic.
 The reason every other gaming mouse out there is made from plastic is not because plastic has great material properties.
 The reason instead is that plastic is cheap to produce.
 While a carbon fiber shell has to be baked for hours under high temperature and pressure, a plastic shell is made in a few seconds.

 The electronics inside a gaming mouse are called PCB (short for printed circuit board).
 A standard mouse PCB would have been way to big and heavy for the M1K.
-Thats why for the M1K we created the worlds smallest gaming mouse PCB.
+That is why for the M1K we created the worlds smallest gaming mouse PCB.
 We achieved this by using small components, small traces and then putting it all together very densely:

 Some mouse manufacturers like hitting you on the head with how many thousands of CPI the sensor in their gaming mouse.
 We will just say that the 3360 sensor inside the M1K has enough CPI.
 Whats more important than the sensor anyway is that we chose the best possible switch for the M1K: the Japanese Omron D2F-01F.
 Through their complex mechanical design and their thick gold contacts Japanese Omrons not only provide incredibly rich feedback, they also enable light clicks and to top it all off they will last much longer than Chinese Omrons.